 plecanatide (Trulance), and eluxadoline (Viberzi).

 At Desert Mobile Medical, we are your highest advocates when it comes to your health.
-We always recommend taking your medications as prescribed and talking to your physician to arrive at a goal that will optimize all your treatment options.
+We always recommend taking your medications as prescribed, when applicable, and talking to your physician to arrive at a goal that will optimize all your treatment options.

-We dispense most, if not all, of your medications on our visits to you as an added convenience.
-Medications we carry can be up to 80% off retail.
-As of this writing, some of the medications we carry are priced below.
+We can dispense most, if not all, of your medications on our visits to you as an added convenience.